vipulnaik/diet-exercise-health/events/2024/2024-10-09-dental-cleaning.md

 dental cleaning appointment), and also confirmed that I had the flexibility to cancel the decision until the renewal date.

-### Gum review and periodontal chart
+### Rinse, health questionnaire check, gum review and periodontal chart

 Shortly after 1 PM, the hygienist called me in.
-She reviewed my gums and did my periodontal chart.
+She first asked me to rinse using the prepared mouthwash solution, which I did.

+She took a quick look at my health questionnaire (that I had last updated last time) and confirmed that there are no meaningful updates to my medications and allergies.

 She asked me if I have any questions and I listed the stuff about the black stain and excess salivation, to be discussed when the dentist would come for the exam.

+She then reviewed my gums and did my periodontal chart.

 ### Polishing